Velociraptor: Additional species

 Maxillae and a lacrimal (the main tooth-bearing bones of the upper jaw, and the bone that forms the anterior margin of the eye socket, respectively) recovered from the Bayan Mandahu Formation in 1999 by the Sino-Belgian Dinosaur Expeditions were found to pertain to Velociraptor, but not to the type species V. mongoliensis.
 Pascal Godefroit and colleagues named these bones V. osmolskae (for Polish paleontologist Halszka Osmólska) in 2008.
 However, the 2013 study noted that while "the elongate shape of the maxilla in V. osmolskae is similar to that of V. mongoliensis," phylogenetic analysis found it to be closer to Linheraptor, making the genus paraphyletic; thus, V. osmolskae might not actually belong to the genus Velociraptor and requires reassessment.

-Paleontologists Mark A. Norell and Peter J. Makovicky in 1997 described new and abundantly preserved specimens of V. mongoliensis, namely MPC-D 100/985 collected from the Tugrik Shireh locality in 1993, and MPC-D 100/986 collected in 1993 from the Chimney Buttes locality.
+Paleontologists Mark A. Norell and Peter J. Makovicky in 1997 described new and well preserved specimens of V. mongoliensis, namely MPC-D 100/985 collected from the Tugrik Shireh locality in 1993, and MPC-D 100/986 collected in 1993 from the Chimney Buttes locality.
 The team briefly mentioned another specimen, MPC-D 100/982, which by the time of this publication remained undescribed.
 In 1999 Norell and Makovicky provided more insights into the anatomy of Velociraptor with additional specimens.
 Among these, MPC-D 100/982 was partially described and figured, and referred to V. mongoliensis mainly based on cranial similarities with the holotype skull, although they stated that differences were present between the pelvic region of this specimen and other Velociraptor specimens.
-This relatively well-preserved specimen including the skull was discovered and collected in 1995 at the Bayn Dzak locality (more especifically at the "Volcano" sub-locality).
+This relatively well-preserved specimen including the skull was discovered and collected in 1995 at the Bayn Dzak locality (specifically at the "Volcano" sub-locality).
 Martin Kundrát in a 2004 abstract compared the neurocranium of MPC-D 100/982 to another Velociraptor specimen, MPC-D 100/976.
 He concluded that the overall morphology of the former was more derived (advanced) than the latter, suggesting that they could represent distinct taxa.

 Mark J. Powers in his 2020 master thesis fully described MPC-D 100/982, which he concluded to represent a new and third species of Velociraptor.
-This species, which he named "V. vadarostrum", was stated to mainly differ from other Velociraptor species in having a shallow maxilla morphology.
+This species, which he considered distinct, was stated to mainly differ from other Velociraptor species in having a shallow maxilla morphology.
 Powers and colleagues also in 2020 used morphometric analyses to compare several dromaeosaurid maxillae, and found the maxilla of MPC-D 100/982 to strongly differ from specimens referred to Velociraptor.
 They indicated that this specimen, based on these results, represents a different species.
 In 2021 Powers with team used Principal Component Analysis to separate dromaeosaurid maxillae, most notably finding that MPC-D 100/982 falls outside the instraspecific variability of V. mongoliensis, arguing for a distinct species.
 They considered that both V. mongoliensis and this new species were ecologically separated based on their skull anatomy.
 The team in another 2021 abstract reinforced again the species-level separation, noting that additional differences can be found in the hindlimbs.